Israel to pull some troops from Gaza as war enters new phase

 In addition to the 1,200 people killed on Oct.
 7, Hamas took some 240 hostage.
 Israel is also determined to recover the 129 still held in Gaza.
 Qatari- and Egyptian-mediated truce efforts have raised the prospect of some of them being freed.

-Israel drafted 300,000 reservists for the war - an estimated 10% to 15% of its workforce.
-Some were quickly discharged, but government sources have said between 200,000 and 250,000 were still serving and absent from jobs or universities.
+Israel initially drafted 300,000 reservists - some 10% to 15% of its workforce - for what looks set to be its longest-ever war.
+Government sources have said between 200,000 and 250,000 reservists were still mobilised and absent from jobs or studies.

-The official said the withdrawal was focused on reservists and designed to "re-energise the Israeli economy".
+Israeli military spokesperson Rear Admiral Daniel Hagari said the deployment of reservists would be crafted "in a way that it can be refreshed, the Israeli economy can function, families who are waiting for their loved ones can return to their routines."

+Local media have reported that several military divisions were deployed throughout Gaza.

-But the official said some of the troops pulled out of Gaza in the south would be prepared for rotation to the northern border with Lebanon, whose Hezbollah militants have been exchanging fire with Israel in solidarity with the Palestinians.
+The official added that some of the troops pulled out of Gaza in the south would be prepared for rotation to the northern border with Lebanon, where Hezbollah has been exchanging fire with Israel in solidarity with the Palestinians.

 Israel has warned that, if Hezbollah does not back down, a full-on Lebanon war looms.
 Both Hamas and Hezbollah are backed by Iran, whose militant allies in Syria, Iraq and Yemen have also been carrying out longer-range attacks against Israel.